angyn3/Employee-Tracker/README.md

 Employee Tracker `npm install`

 ## Features
-Just By using content management systems (CMS).
-Client can Read and update their Individual departmernt and add employees,update employees, update their Roles and view and update their managers.
+By using content management systems (CMS), clients can read and update their departments by adding and updating employees roles.
+They can also view and update managers.

 ##  Dependencies
-Inquirer,MySql 2, dotenv,Console Table.
+Inquirer, MySql 2, dotenv, Console Table

 ## Language and Technology Used
 Javascript